Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-If you have not come across those Articles then their links are given below:
+If you have not yet seen those articles, their links are provided below:

 The Highlight of this Project.

-Even though the Report design is a simple one I would like to draw your attention to the Text Box where we draw the oval shape around the Marks.
+Even though the report design is quite simple, I would like to draw your attention specifically to the Text Box that displays the marks, where we dynamically draw the oval shape to highlight the values.

 The Class Module.

-More details on this when we go through the Class Module Code.
+More details on this when we review the Class Module Code.

 The Class Module: ClsStudentHighlight Code is given below: